Miami firefighters honor longtime employee who lost breast cancer battle with truck dedication

 “Whenever we go out, whenever we take this vehicle to events, whenever we showcase the vehicle, it gives us the opportunity to speak about her,” said a commissioner, “and we also have her family with us here today, and we’re very honored for that, so thank you very much.”

-Designed by Romero Britto, the truck will travel throughout the city and show up at events, reminding the community that the Miami Fire Department supports them, and to get mammograms.
+Designed by Romero Britto, the truck will travel throughout the city and show up at events, reminding the community that the Miami Fire Department supports them and to get mammograms.

 “There was a time when nobody knew anyone that had cancer,” said Zahralban.
 “Now, you cannot not know somebody who has cancer, so as we bring awareness to the cause, as we honor all of those who continue their battle with breast cancer, it was important to recognize that one of our own was personally affected and continued to work valiantly throughout that process, and that’s why it was so important to us to honor her memory with the dedication of this truck.”